In Indonesia's presidential race, ex-general a winner in proxy TV battle

 “The real war is to win the 41 percent of voters that are still undecided.
 In this case, the role of the media will be crucial,” said Amir Effendi Siregar, the head of pr2media, a private media watchdog group.

-The viewership numbers heavily favour Prabowo - two media moguls who control nearly half of Indonesia’s TV audience are firmly with the former special forces chief.
+The viewership numbers heavily favor Prabowo - two media moguls who control nearly half of Indonesia’s TV audience are firmly with the former special forces chief.

 Aburizal Bakrie, the head of the Golkar party which has thrown its weight behind Prabowo, owns media group PT Visi Media Asia and its two free-to-air nationwide television stations, ANTV and TVOne.